 Eye irritation was scored and recorded at the times after administation given in table 2.
 The signs of cornea (opacity and area affected), iris (hyperaemia, reaction to light), conjunctivae - i.e. conjunctiva of bulbus, lids, and nictitating membrane - (erythema, chemosis), and discharge were recorded as described by DRAIZE (see appendix 2.1.), and the aqueous humour (opacity) as described by MCDONALD and SHADDUCK.
 In addition any serious lesions or toxic effects other than ocular ones were recorded.
 The examinations of cornea, iris and aqueous humour were facilitated using optical instruments (e.g. hand slit-lamp).
-To define epithelial damage, one drop of a 1 % fluorescein solution was applied to the corneal surface 24 hours after administration of the test substance; where positive effects were recorded this was repeated at the later observation times.
+To define epithelial damage, one drop of a 1 % fluorescein solution was applied to the corneal surface 24 hours after administration of the test substance.
 The eye was then rinsed with saline to remove excess and nonabsorbed fluorescein.
 Evaluation was performed by means of ultraviolet illumination (area) in a darkened room and diffuse white illumination (intensity), according to MCDONALD and SHADDUCK (see appendix 2.1.).